danielsuo/danielsuo.github.io/notes/vision/index.md

   - Ratios

 #### Homogenous coordinates
-Coordinate system where we can represent points at infinity using finite coordinates.
+Homogenous, or projective coordinates form a coordinate system where we can represent points at infinity using finite coordinates.
 Homogenous coordinates also let us easily represent affine and, in general, projective transformations by matrices.

 To get the homogenous coordinate of some coordinate in $\mathbb{R}^n$, we append the number 1 to create a vector of length $n+1$.
 In the case of a coordinate in $\mathbb{R}^2$, we represent the coordinate $(x,y)$ as: